 - Financial Projections – predictions for the financial success of your business

 The Small Business Administration offers this guide to writing a business plan.

 If you have personal savings available to start your business, that’s fantastic!
-But you may need to borrow a portion of your startup costs until your baking becomes a viable business.
+But you may need to borrow a portion of your startup costs until it becomes a viable business.

-If you only have around $50,000, but you want to go bigger with $100,000 in startup costs or more, you may be able to get a business loan.
-However, you’ll need to provide viable financial projections to show that you should be able to pay back the loan over time.
+If you only have around $50,000, but want a larger cushion at $100,000, you may get a business loan.
+However, you must provide viable financial projections that show your ability to pay back the loan.